RenderKit/openpgl/README.md

 # Intel® Open Path Guiding Library

 This is release v0.1.0 of Intel® Open PGL.
-For changes and new features see the [changelog](CHANGELOG.md).
+For changes and new features, see the [changelog](CHANGELOG.md).
 Visit http://www.openpgl.org for more information.